kirielss/kirielss/README.md

- # 👋 Hi, I’m @kirielss
+ # 👋 Hi, I’m @kirielss, a Web Developer!

-- #### 👀 I’m interested in Computer Science, Games in general, Mangá, Martial Arts, and many other things!
+## 👀 I’m interested in Computer Science, Games, Manga and Music.

+## ⭐ I'm confortable with CSS3 flex and grid displays, hover and animation effects.
+- I have many simple responsive landing pages on my repositories.
+- I also have good fundamentals on Javascript.

-- #### 🌱 I’m currently learning Web Development, improving my CSS flex/grid skills and diving into intermediary topics in Javascript.
+## 🌱 I’m currently learning how to fetch APIs and use async functions

- ## I love connecting to new people, so feel free to add me on Linkedin!
+## 🤝 I love connecting to new people, so feel free to add me on Linkedin!
 - https://www.linkedin.com/in/gabeldantas/